Harsh091234/Harsh091234/README.md

 ## 🚀 About Me

-I’m **Harsh Sharma**, a Bachelor of Computer Applications student at **Maharaja Surajmal Institute**, Delhi.
-I'm currently focused on learning **Web Development** and improving my understanding of **Data Structures and Algorithms (DSA)** in **C++**.
-I have a strong interest in building efficient, user-friendly applications and love exploring new technologies and tools.
-I'm passionate about tech, eager to collaborate on meaningful work, and committed to personal and professional growth in the field of software development.
+I'm Harsh Sharma, a BCA student at Maharaja Surajmal Institute, Delhi, with a focus on Web Development and DSA in C++.
+I'm passionate about building efficient, user-friendly applications and love exploring new technologies.
+Eager to learn, grow, and collaborate on impactful projects in software development.

 ## 🛠️ Tech Stacks